Music of Barbados: Jazz

 Jazz is a genre of music from the United States that reached Barbados by the end of the 1920s.
 The first major performer from the island was Lionel Gittens, who was followed by Percy Green, Maggie Goodridge and Clevie Gittens.
 These bandleaders played a variety of music, including swing, a kind of pop-jazz, Barbadian calypso and waltzes.
-With little recorded music on the island, radio broadcasts such as Willis Conover's Voice of America had a major influence.
-In 1937, riots over poverty and disenfranchisement occurred, and people such as Clement Payne had risen to fame advocating reform.
-In that year, Payne was deported and riots broke out in Bridgetown, spreading throughout the island.
-The following year, the Barbados Labour Party was formed by C. A. Braithwaite and Grantley Adams.
+With little recorded music on the island, radio broadcasts such as Willis Conover's Voice of America, and the Associated-Rediffusion had a major influence.

 As political awareness among the black majority on the island spread, so did bebop, a kind of jazz which was associated, in the United States, with social activism and Afrocentrism.
 The first Barbadian bebop musician from the island was Keith Campbell, a pianist who had learned to play many styles while living in Trinidad during a time when American soldiers were stationed there, providing a ready market for bands that could play American music.
 Other musicians of this period included Ernie Small, a trumpeter and pianist, and bandleader St. Clare Jackman.